 The South African Health Products Regulatory Authority (SAHPRA), including the department of radiation control, has the mandate to ensure that the products under its charge are safe, effective, of good quality and in the interest of the public throughout their lifecycle.
 See www.sahpra.org for the current legislation, regulations and guidelines pertaining to medical devices and in-vitro diagnostics.

 Current requirements include a Medical Device Establishment Licence with a product listing by risk classification.
-Renewal of Establishment Licences after a period of 5 years must be accompanied by a valid ISO13485 certificate - due to the impact of the pandemic and the EU MDR/EU IVDR on the availability of certified notified bodies, an exemption has been granted until January 2025.
+Renewal of Establishment Licences after a period of 5 years must be accompanied by a valid ISO13485 certificate.